billmania/roboquest_ui/public/config/README_configuration.md

 an array of objects uniquely identified with the properties "type" and "id".

 widget types:
-        socketValue: displayed float value
+        value: displayed float value
-        socketButton: emit a value when clicked
+        button: emit a value when clicked
-        socketState: display boolean state
+        indicator: display boolean state
-        socketSlider: emit value in a range
+        slider: emit value in a range
-        socketJoystick: emit x,y values in a range
+        joystick: emit x,y values in a range

 #### widget properties